pdfix/action-pdf-accessibility-paddle-docker/README.md

 - PDFix SDK - https://pdfix.net/terms
 - PaddleX - https://paddlepaddle.github.io/PaddleX

-Trial version of the PDFix SDK may apply a watermark on the page and redact random parts of the PDF.
+The trial version of the PDFix SDK may apply a watermark on the page and redact random parts of the PDF.

 ## Help & Support
-To obtain a PDFix SDK license or report an issue please contact us at support@pdfix.net.
+To obtain a PDFix SDK license or report an issue, please contact us at support@pdfix.net.
 For more information visit https://pdfix.net